notes

 I was trying to run a MediaWiki instance on my dummy server and wanted to serve it using the Caddy this time.
 Apache and Nginx configurations are fairly straightforward and easy to find, but Caddy -since it’s fairly new- could be difficult if you are trying to do some non-standard stuff.
 As I have successfully executed it with the desired configuration, I wanted to document my observations.

-Configuration has two parts, one being the standard Caddyfile which I really like to work with, and the other one being LocalSettings.php, which is the default setup file for MediaWiki instances.
+Configuration has two parts, one being the standard Caddyfile which I really like to work with, and the other one being LocalSettings.php This file is generally in the root folder of your mediawiki , which is the default setup file for MediaWiki instances.

 Serving a PHP application through Caddy is straightforward, but I wanted to configure my installation with the so-called ShortURLs.
 This requires some setup in the Caddyfile: